Funding announcement and call for Stage 1 proposals

-Electricity and district heating are essentially free from GHG-emissions in Sweden.
-However, optimisation of demand may create an energy surplus that can be used to reduce GHG-emissions in other areas.
-Motivating various sections of society to carry out such an optimisation can be challenging, as the argument of resulting reductions in GHG-emissions may seem remote.
+Electricity and district heating are essentially free from GHG emissions in Sweden.
+However, demand optimisation may generate an energy surplus that can be used to reduce GHG emissions in other sectors.
+Motivating various sectors of society to achieve this optimisation will be challenging, since the argument of resulting reductions in GHG emissions may not convince them.

 - Developing infrastructure

-Effective systems for the production, distribution and storage of energy need to be developed based on the systems in place today.
-The introduction of new production entities in the form of prosumers offers both opportunities and challenges.
-The new infrastructure will need to be rapidly adaptive as energy demands may become more dynamic while production tends to greater volatility.
-Coupling of sectors in new ways will be essential as will decoupling of others.
-Questions arise as to how a system with greater variability can be maintained.
+Efficient systems for production, distribution and storage of energy, based on those in place today, need to be developed.
+Launching new production entities in the form of prosumers involves both opportunities and challenges.
+The new infrastructure will need to be rapidly adaptive, since energy demands may become more dynamic while production is tending to become more volatile.
+Coupling of sectors in new ways will be essential, as will decoupling of others.
+The question of how to maintain a more variable system will arise.

-As long as the administrative structures present today are maintained, there will be little incentive to drastically change the system.
-The role of government at both national and international levels is essential in promoting the required transition.
-The use of incentives, new business opportunities and other benefits need to be understood in order to transform the energy sector in a manner which is beneficial for Swedish competitiveness.
+As long as current administrative structures persist, there will be little incentive to drastically change the system.
+The role of government at both national and international levels is essential to promote the transition required.
+Use of incentives, new business opportunities and other benefits need to be understood if the energy sector is to be transformed in a manner conducive to Swedish competitiveness.

 - Just transition

-Given the goals set out and the set time schedule, it is essential that all sections of society work in a concerted manner.
-Uneven distribution of incentives, costs and workloads will need to be addressed in order to avoid possible conflicts, which may lead to counterproductive outcomes.
-Various tools such as pricing, tariffs, taxes and rewards require clear policies to ensure a fair distribution of the burden across society.
+Given the goals defined and the time schedule set, it is essential for all sectors of society to concert their forces.
+The uneven distribution of incentives, costs and workloads must be addressed to avoid possible conflicts, which may bring counterproductive outcomes.
+Various tools, such as pricing, tariffs, taxes and rewards, require clear policies to ensure a fair distribution of burdens across society.

-Knowledge of the effect of GHG-emissions from fossil fuels on climate has been available since 1966 for the coal industry and 1972 for the oil industry and yet society continues to make little headway in implementing policies to curb the emissions.
-Research results and innovations need to be implemented with greater urgency, requiring supportive legislation.
+Knowledge of the impact of GHG emissions from fossil fuels on climate has been available since 1966 for the coal industry and 1972 for the oil industry.
+Nevertheless, society continues to make little headway in implementing policies to cut these emissions.
+Research findings and innovations need to be implemented with greater urgency, and this requires supportive legislation.

 - Digital enablers

-The emergence of the internet, various sensors, data collection and above all artificial intelligence have huge potential to help accelerate a transition to an energy effective society.
+The emergence of the Internet, various sensors, data collection and above all artificial intelligence has huge potential to help accelerate a transition to an energy-effective society.

 Who can apply

-This call addresses research groups in all academic disciplines working at Swedish higher education institutions, research institutes, government agencies and companies, as well as public sector and civil society.
+This call addresses research groups in all academic disciplines working at Swedish higher education institutions, research institutes, government agencies and companies, and also in the public sector and civil society.
 Researchers and organisations active outside Sweden may participate, but the principal applicant and planned programme host must be a Swedish organisation.

 Application process and review

 This call for research programme proposals consists of two stages.
-The first stage proposal, which must not exceed five pages in length, should be written in English and will be evaluated by an international evaluation panel.
+The Stage 1 proposal, not exceeding five pages in length, should be written in English and will be evaluated by an international evaluation panel.
 In addition to the five-page proposal, a maximum of CVs for up to five key people should be attached (maximum of one page per person).

-Key concepts in focus for the evaluation of the first stage proposals are transdisciplinary and interdisciplinary approaches, strategic environmental problems addressed and a systemic perspective.
+Key concepts in focus for the evaluation of Stage 1 proposals are transdisciplinary and interdisciplinary approaches, strategic environmental problems addressed and a systemic perspective.